Albanese varieties with modulus over a perfect field: 1-motives

-Let $k$ be a ring (i.e.\ associative, commutative and with unit).
-Let $\Set$ be the category of sets.
-Let $\Ab$ be the category of abelian groups.
-Let $\Algk$ be the category of $k$-algebras, and let $\Artk$ be the category of finite $k$-algebras (i.e.\ of finite length).
-Let $\Cat$ be an arbitrary category.

-A \emph{$k$-functor (with values in $\Cat$)} is by definition a covariant functor from $\Algk$ to $\Cat$.
-The category of $k$-functors is denoted by $\Fctr(\Algk,\Cat)$.
-The morphisms are given by natural transformations of functors.

-A \emph{formal $k$-functor (with values in $\Cat$)} is by definition a covariant functor from $\Artk$ to $\Cat$.
-The category of formal $k$-functors is denoted by $\Fctr(\Artk,\Cat)$.
+Let $k$ be a ring (i.e.\ associative, commutative and with unit). $\Set$ denotes the category of sets, $\Ab$ the category of abelian groups. $\Algk$ denotes the category of $k$-algebras, and $\Artk$ the category of finite $k$-algebras (i.e.\ of finite length).
+A \emph{$k$-functor} is by definition a covariant functor from $\Algk$ to $\Set$.
+A \emph{formal $k$-functor} is by definition a covariant functor from $\Artk$ to $\Set$.
+A (formal) $k$-functor with values in $\Ab$ is called a \emph{(formal) $k$-group functor}.